zenzay/zpiolib/README.md

 I created this in 2019, and cleaned it up a bit, before uploading it to Github in 2023.

 I'm not bothering with documenting the different classes or adding comments in the source.
-This was just a project for me to learn new stuff - and the examples should suffice, if I should want to use the library for something in the future.
+This was just a project for me to learn new stuff - and the test-examples should suffice, if I should want to use the library for something in the future.

 ## Installing and enabling the pigpio library
 ```